telerik/ajax-docs/controls/ajaxmanager/client-side-programming/overview.md

 ````

-When an AJAX request is triggered using the **AjaxRequest** event from the client, the **RadAjaxManager**itself should be set as the AJAX initiator updating the corresponding control, as shown in **Example 2**.
+When an AJAX request is triggered using the **AjaxRequest** event from the client, the **RadAjaxManager** itself should be set as the AJAX initiator updating the corresponding control, as shown in **Example 2**.

-Example 2:Setting RadAjaxManager as an ajax initiator which updates the TextBox control.
+Example 2: Setting RadAjaxManager as an ajax initiator which updates the TextBox control.

 ````ASPNET
 	    <telerik:RadScriptManager ID="RadScriptManager1" runat="server">